magento/knowledge-base/src/troubleshooting/general/cannot-access-the-correct-cloud-project.md

 labels: Magento,Adobe Commerce,troubleshooting,cloud infrastructure,cloud project,account switched,access,Single Sign-On,Magento.com
 ---

-This article provides a fix for the issue when you are unable to access the correct cloud project.
+This article provides a fix for the issue when you are unable to access the correct cloud Adobe Commerce project.

 ## Issue